Is my roof suitable for solar?

 Most installations are grid-tied, meaning you lose power when the grid power goes out, even if the sun is shining.
 This is to protect nearby workers repairing the downed power lines.
 If you want electricity when the grid is down, you’ll want to ask for a battery backup system as part of your quote.

 Although new inverter technology is emerging.
-Some companies make special solar inverters that are designed to automatically disconnect from the grid in the event of an outage, while still providing power to your home from your solar panels.
+Some companies make special solar inverters that are designed to automatically disconnect from the grid in the event of an outage, while still providing a small amount of power to your home from your solar panels.

 What if I generate more than I use?